-The NUMP for Cameroon provides guidance and actions recommendations focusing on four main targets: - Reinforcement of urban mobility governance; - Increase of financing resources for urban mobility; - · Restructuration and modernisation and public transport; - Better use of state-of-the-art technologies for transport.
-Status of implementation Project start date: 2018 Q1 NUMP adoption date: 2019 Q3 Completed outputs: • National Urban Mobility Policy: Diagnosis, national vision, and strategic measures for its realisation Factsheet: Cameroon 3 NUMP key measures and cost estimates The following list highlights the most significant measures and recommendations identified in the NUMP.
-Cost Estimate Measure 1.
-Strengthen the governance of urban mobility · Strengthen the capacity of urban communities · Better integrate the activities of all urban mobility stakeholders Not quantified · Strengthen MINHDU · Develop human resources and capacities at all levels · Develop governance tools • Develop an approach for the metropolitan governance of urban governance of urban mobility 2.
-Improve the financing of urban mobility Not quantified · Increase planning and spending capacities of urban communities on urban mobility · Strategic area: The State must continue to finance urban mobility while optimising its contributions 3.
-Restructure and modernisation of public transport · Introduce in Yaoundé and Douala strong public transport axes by bus, starting with the congested Not quantified • Organise and professionalise the motorbike taxi sector by building on existing structures to drive organisation • Organise and professionalise taxi services in the main cities and encourage the development of new 4.
-Better use of transport technologies · Gradually improve the vehicle fleet Not quantified · Improve road maintenance technologies · Develop knowledge of the issues and institutional capacities in the digital field, and promote pilot projects Finance leverage Leveraged financing (resulting or enabled by the NUMP preparation process) As a prerequisite to the adoption of sustainable urban mobility plans in Yaoundé and Douala the national urban mobility policy in Cameroon, has indirectly enabled securing financing, including nearly 75 million euros in grants or similar, for investments and further technical assistance in these two cities.
-This is presented in detail in the factsheets or SUMP summaries of Douala and Yaoundé.
+· National Urban Mobility Policy: Diagnosis, national vision, and strategic measures for its realisation

+NUMP key measures and cost estimates

+$The following \ list \ highlights \ the \ most \ significant \ measures \ and \ recommendations \ identified \ in \ the \ NUMP.$

+Measure Cost Estimate 1.
+Strengthen the governance of urban mobility Strengthen the capacity of urban communities Better integrate the activities of all urban mobility stakeholders Strengthen MINHDU Not quantified Develop human resources and capacities at all levels Develop governance tools Develop an approach for the metropolitan governance of urban governance of urban mobility 2.
+Improve the financing of urban mobility Increase planning and spending capacities of urban communities on urban mobility Not quantified Strategic area: The State must continue to finance urban mobility while optimising its contributions 3.
+Restructure and modernisation of public transport Introduce in Yaoundé and Douala strong public transport axes by bus, starting with the congested roads Not quantified Organise and professionalise the motorbike taxi sector by building on existing structures to drive organisation Organise and professionalise taxi services in the main cities and encourage the development of new taxi services 4.
+Better use of transport technologies Gradually improve the vehicle fleet Improve road maintenance technologies Not quantified Develop knowledge of the issues and institutional capacities in the digital field, and promote pilot projects